wtmxxx/cumt-gpt/README.md

-# A GPT with RAG for CUMT.
+# A local GPT with RAG for CUMT.